Hikaru Kawase

-Hikaru Kawase (川瀬 晃, Kawase Hikaru) is a Japanese Professional baseball Infielder for the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
+Hikaru Kawase (川瀬 晃, Kawase Hikaru) is a Japanese professional baseball infielder for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).

 Early baseball career

 Kawase participated in the 1st grade summer 95th Japanese High School Baseball Championship with Shunsuke Kasaya and Masato Morishita at the Ōita Prefectural Ōita Commercial High School.
 He had a rivalry with Morishita, who competed for pitcher and shortstop positions in high school.

 Professional career

 On October 22, 2015, Kawase was drafted by the Fukuoka Softbank Hawks in the 2015 Nippon Professional Baseball draft.

 On January 5, 2016, He underwent surgery for a broken left hand.

 In 2016-2017 season, he played in the Western League of NPB's minor leagues and played in informal matches against Shikoku Island League Plus's teams.

 On May 23, 2018, Kawase debuted as a shortstop against the Saitama Seibu Lions.
 On the 24th of the following day, he recorded his first hit.
 And he was selected as the Japan Series roster in the 2018 Japan Series.

 In the 2019 season, Kawase finished the regular season in 29 games with a batting average of .176.